- Why lab services?

 Sometimes your sample will be taken in your doctor's office and sent out to a lab for testing.
 Other times your doctor will send you directly to a DLO Patient Service Center (PSC) for lab testing.
 With an extensive network of more than 45 PSCs and draw sites, you can find a location close to your doctor's office and where you live and work.
 To find a nearby PSC, please visit our Patient Service Center Locations page.

-Do I need to make an appointment to have my blood drawn at a Patient Service Center?
+Can I make an appointment to have my blood drawn at a Patient Service Center?

-At this time, DLO does not currently offer appointment scheduling.
-However, our goal is to provide service to all patients within 15 minutes of their sign-in time.
+Yes, DLO offers appointment scheduling at most of our locations through affiliation with Quest Diagnostics.
+To make an appointment, go to our appointment scheduler, enter your zip code, and select which DLO location you would like to visit.
+You can either choose to schedule an appointment, or if you're ready for your test, you can select our "Walk In Now" option which shows the current wait in real-time.
+Either option allows you to pre-register and hold your place in line to speed up your time of service.
+While walk-ins are still welcome, patients with scheduled appointments will take priority.
+Our goal is to provide service to all patients within 15 minutes of their sign-in time.
 In fact, the average wait time at a DLO PSC is just under 8 minutes.
 Additionally, remember that Patient Service Centers are busiest in the early morning when patients who have to fast for testing often choose to arrive.
 Your wait will usually be shorter if you arrive after 10 a.m.

 What should I bring to my appointment?

-You should bring a completed test requisition form from your doctor, which is like a prescription to get lab tests, and your medical insurance card.
+You should bring a completed test requisition form from your doctor, which is like a prescription to get lab tests, your driver's license and your medical insurance card.

 How long should I plan to be at the Patient Service Center?